Marty Peretz: The New Republic

+In 1997, Peretz fired editor Michael Kelly after Kelly refused to publish an unsigned editorial defending Vice President Al Gore, Peretz's friend and former student, against allegations of improper fundraising.
+In an interview with The New York Times, Kelly declared that Peretz and Gore's conflict of interest made it "structurally impossible" to work at the magazine.

 Peretz has long supported both Democrats and Republicans.
 As he aged, his support moved from progressives and liberal candidates to neoliberals and conservatives.
 He was a major behind-the-scenes benefactor of Eugene McCarthy's primary presidential bid in 1968.
 He supported Senator Barack Obama in both his Democratic primary race and in the 2008 general election, but in 2012 wrote that he hoped that "maybe Barack Obama will be a one-term president" and that a prominent alternative candidate would run against him in the Democratic primary.

 Peretz later expressed disappointment with Obama, telling The New York Times Magazine: "I'm not sure I feel betrayed, but it's close... our first African-American president has done less to fight AIDS in Africa than George Bush.
 He's done nothing on human rights."

 Peretz is further known for his support of the 2003 invasion of Iraq.
 He retained majority ownership of The New Republic until 2002, when he sold a two-thirds stake in the magazine to two financiers.
 In 2007, Peretz sold the remainder of his ownership rights to CanWest Global Communications, but remained editor-in-chief.
 In 2009, Peretz repurchased the magazine with a group of investors led by ex-Lazard executive Laurence Grafstein.

 In late 2010, Peretz gave up his title of editor-in-chief at The New Republic, becoming instead editor emeritus, and terminated his blog The Spine after other editors and writers at the magazine said they found it offensive and that Peretz would never have had the opportunity to write it if he had not been the magazine's owner.
 He no longer has any association with the magazine.